OndrejKunc/flutter_dynamic_forms/README.md

     }
 }
 ```
-Since we are using reactive renderes, we don't need to call `setState()` at the end of this method to re-render our form.
+Since we are using reactive renderes, we don't need to call `setState()` at the end of this method to re-render the form.
+The library itself will ensure that only the right properties of the form elements will be updated according to this change.

-To render your form, you need to pass it to your build method so you must inform the widget that your form is ready to use:
+After that you must inform the widget that your form is ready to use:
 ```dart
 setState(() {
     _form = _formManager.form;